lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 Programming is not just about writing code.
 It is also about verifying that the code does what it is supposed to do and, if needed, correcting it.
-The process of verification that the program works as expected is called *testing*.
+This process of verification is called *testing*.

 You have probably already tested your programs by executing them.
 When you test your program, you usually enter some input data and look if